Calathea makoyana – How to Grow the Stunning Peacock Plant

 They’re really going to value having consistent access to moisture, but just like on the rainforest floor it’s going to need to balance that with lots of drainage.

-Both the moisture retention and drainage is best provided through use of the right kind of substrate mix – plus, a drainage hole (or layer in a terrarium) can be helpful too as a fail-safe for excess water.
+Both moisture retention and drainage are best provided through the use of the right kind of substrate mix – plus, a drainage hole (or layer in a terrarium) can be helpful too as a fail-safe for excess water.

 In the pot, I like to soak mine through an even spray until I see water spill out of the bottom.